James McKnight (footballer): Club career

 McKnight again returned to Ireland, joining Belfast Celtic and helping his side to the league title and a runners up spot in the Irish Cup in the 1914–15 season.
 A final honour came in 1916, whilst playing for Distillery, with the 1916 Belfast Charity Cup, with McKnight continuing to play for Distillery in the War-time League.
 In 1918 he joined Intermediate side Willowfield.

 Across both his spells at Glentoran, McKnight scored 72 goals in 99 games in all competitions.

 International career

 McKnight made two appearances for the Ireland national side, scoring in both his appearances against Scotland in the 1911–12 and 1912–13 British Home Championship.

 Lifesaving Award

-During his spell with Nottingham Forest, McKnight was awarded a certificate of lifesaving by the Royal Humane Society after saving a boy from drowning in Ardlass Harbour whilst on holiday.
+During his spell with Nottingham Forest, McKnight was awarded a certificate of lifesaving by the Royal Humane Society after saving a boy from drowning in Ardglass Harbour whilst on holiday.

 Death

 McKnight died at the age of 27 from pneumonia.